 Take note that Morkies can work up an appetite.
 The little fellow can easily overindulge if his portions are not monitored.
-Besides rationing his meals into three portions, also limit how much treats you give him a day.
-Never lay any food lying around if you own a Morkie, he can easily down a bag of chips if you are not looking.
+Besides rationing his meals into three parts, also limit how much you treats give him a day.
+Never lay any food lying around if you own a Morkie, he can quickly down a bag of chips if you are not looking.

 Morkie Health Problems

 Toy breeds rarely get sick because they have mixed genes from two different purebred parents.
 However, your Morkie may still be predisposed to some health issues that affect his physiology.